-Each week offers students the opportunity to examine a rich and well-chosen case study mapped in time and space.
-We see how past societies identified important scientific and technical problems and developed the means to provide explanations and solutions.
+Across the year, students will examine rich and well-chosen case studies mapped in time and space.
+Explore how past societies identified, explained, and worked to solve important scientific and technical problems.
 For instance, the question of how to map the heavens also begs the question of why.
 What does a society do with this knowledge?
 How do they accumulate, interpret, and transmit it?
-What do other societies do with this knowledge as it travels?
+And what do other societies do with this knowledge as it crosses borders?

 Learning by Thinking and Doing